ryo-ma/covid19-japan-web-api/README.md

 # Project using this API

-if your project is not listed here, let us know!
+If your project is not listed here, let us know!

 * **https://github.com/yakuri/covid19**
 * **https://github.com/yuto51942/COVID-19-notice**